Black Jack, Kansas

 An old cabin is preserved at Black Jack, Kansas, by Kathy Alexander.

 The town was incorporated in 1857, and the first school was held in a log house, taught by Mrs. Elizabeth Craig, in 1858.
 The first sermon was also preached in a cabin by Reverend Samuel Kretsinger the same year.
 The post office was established on March 15, 1858, with S.A.
 Stonebraker appointed the first postmaster who had started the first store in January.
 A schoolhouse and the Presbyterian Church were both built in 1859.
-It boasted a tavern, post office, blacksmiths, a hotel, general store, doctor’s office, schools, and two churches at its peak.
+It boasted a tavern, post office, blacksmiths, a hotel, a general store, a doctor’s office, schools, and two churches at its peak.

 Battle of Black Jack, Kansas site by Kathy Alexander.